Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 ### Test Driven Design: T⚙️D<sup>eV</sup>

-Think of tests as a superb conductor (proxy) of design drive - domain, behavior, data, hardware model, whatsoever - to...
+Let's think of tests as a super conductor (or superb proxy) of design drive - domain, behavior, data, hardware model, whatsoever - to...

 + grope concepts and get a hands-on feeling on subjects (all the same: bookkeeping artifacts or particle collider models),
 + vitalize skeleton functionality, evaluate trends and risks,